genderkit/genderkit/_articles/minoxidil.md

 ---
 title: Minoxidil
 weighting: 3
+feature:
+  image: /assets/images/articles/minoxidil.jpg
+  caption: "A diagram of the chemical structure of minoxidil"
 ---

 Minoxidil comes as a liquid or foam that is applied to the scalp to slow hair loss.
 It is used to treat hair loss caused by testosterone.